renatomaia/loski/doc/manual.md

 ### `data [, errmsg] = socket:receive (size [, mode [, address]])`

 Receives up to `size` bytes from socket `socket`, using the mode specified in the string `mode`.
-The mode string can be contain any of the following characters:
+The mode string can contain any of the following characters:

 - `p`: only peeks at an incoming message, leaving the returned data as unread in `socket`.
 - `a`: only returns successfully when all the `size` bytes were received (only for `stream` sockets).